5160d/WaniKanify-ReZero/docs/developer-setup.md

 ## Environment Variables

 ## Pre-commit Quality Gate
-The repository includes a Husky `pre-commit` hook that enforces:
+The repository includes a Husky `pre-commit` hook that enforces (in order):
-1. ESLint (includes custom i18n rules: hardcoded-ui-string, duplicate-message-values, no-unregistered-internal-token, no-raw-console)
+1. ESLint (custom i18n + logging rules: `hardcoded-ui-string`, `duplicate-message-values`, `no-unregistered-internal-token`, `no-raw-console`)
+2. Unused localization key scan (`scripts/find-unreferenced-locale-keys.cjs`) – commit is blocked if any keys are unused
-2. Full Jest test suite
+3. Full Jest test suite

-If either step fails, the commit is aborted.
+If any step fails, the commit is aborted.

+Remediating unused localization keys:
+* Remove the stale entries from `locales/en/messages.json` OR
+* Add actual usages (e.g. wire UI component to new key) if the key is legitimately needed.
+* Re-run `pnpm i18n:unused` locally to verify it reports zero unused keys.

+Temporary bypass (discouraged) with `--no-verify` only for large refactors; follow-up cleanup is required before merging.

 Skip temporarily (discouraged) by passing `--no-verify` to `git commit`.